List of Art Deco theaters in Metro Manila: Bellevue Theater

 The Bellevue Theater is one of a few Philippine theaters built in the 1930s.
 It is located on Pedro Gil Street (formerly Herran), in Paco district and had a total seating capacity of six hundred.
 The building features a Neo-Mudéjar theme, and contains a quonset hut design, and other classic ornamentation.
 The theater is not currently operational and a general merchandise store occupies its first floor.
 As of 2013, the building was occupied by Novo Jeans and T-shirt, though a Super 8 Grocery Warehouse, has since moved into the building.

 The interior is completely gutted, with almost no traces of the original auditorium left, inside the building.

 Benper Theater

-This 1960s-style building on Roosevelt Avenue in Quezon City has Art Deco features.
+This 1960s style building on Fernando Poe Jr. Avenue in Quezon City has Art Deco features.
 The structure and cinema was originally owned by the Ang family, one of the first Filipino-Chinese clans in San Francisco del Monte, Quezon City.
 "Benper" came from the late couple's combined name - Benito Ang and his spouse Peregrina Dela Rosa.